Mabel Albertson

 Mabel Ida Albertson (July 24, 1901 – September 28, 1982) was an American actress of television, stage, radio and film who portrayed Phyllis Stephens in the TV sitcom Bewitched.
+She also appeared in TV's The Time Tunnel (S1:E30, "Town of Terror").

 Early years

 Mabel Ida Albertson was born on July 24, 1901, in Haverhill, Massachusetts, to Flora (Craft) and Leopold Albertson, who were Russian-born Jewish immigrants.
 Her younger brother was actor Jack Albertson, who played Grandpa Joe in Willy Wonka & the Chocolate Factory.
 Their mother, a stock actress, supported the family by working in a shoe factory.

 Albertson graduated from the New England School of Speech and Expression.

 Albertson traced her show business career back to age 13, when she was paid $5 per performance to play piano behind palm trees for a reader.
 She later moved to California and became involved with the Pasadena Playhouse.

 She "moved directly into professional stage work in stock, vaudeville, and night clubs, appearing with Jimmy Durante."